Türkiye, Qatar sign 11 cooperation agreements to enhance ties

 The leaders earlier held one-on-one talks on bilateral and regional issues.

-Foreign Minister Mevlut Cavusoglu and his Qatari counterpart Sheikh Mohammed bin Abdulrahman Al Thani signed the joint statement of the committee following the meeting.
+Foreign Minister Mevlut Cavushoglu and his Qatari counterpart Sheikh Mohammed bin Abdulrahman Al Thani signed the joint statement of the committee following the meeting.

 Presidential Communications Director Fahrettin Altun and Qatar's Ambassador to Ankara Muhammad bin Nasser Bin Jassem Al Thani signed a cooperation agreement on media and communications, as well as a cooperation protocol between Türkiye's public broadcaster TRT and Qatar TV.